 In January 2016, the International Accounting Standards Board issued IFRS 16, Leases, which specifies how to recognize, measure, present and disclose leases.
-The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
-Consistent with its predecessor, IAS 17, the new lease standard continues to require lessors to classify leases as operating or finance.
-IFRS 16 is to be applied retrospectively for annual periods beginning on or after January 1, 2019.
-Earlier application is permitted if IFRS 15 Revenue from contract with customers has also been applied.
-The Company does not intend to adopt this standard early and is currently evaluating the impact of adopting this standard.
-The Company does expect the adoption of this standard to increase assets and liabilities as it will be required to record a right-of-use asset and a corresponding liability in the consolidated financial statements.
+The standard provides a single lessee accounting model, requiring lessees to recognize right-of use-assets and lease liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
+Consistent with its predecessor, IAS 17, the new lease standard continues to require lessors to classify leases as operating or finance The Company is reviewing its leases to evaluate the impact of the standard.
+The Company will adopt the standard, effective January 1, 2019, using the modified retrospective method, in which the cumulative effect of adoption will be recognized as an adjustment to the opening balance of retained earnings.
+Prior year period amounts will not be adjusted.
+While the assessment of the impact is still being determined and the Company is not currently in a position to reliably quantify the full impact of IFRS 16 on the consolidated financial statements, the Company expects the adoption of this standard to increase assets and liabilities as it will be required to record a right-of-use asset and a corresponding liability in the consolidated financial statements.
+The Company also expects an impact from the reclassification of lease expense from operating to depreciation and interest expense.
+There will be no impact on cash flows, however, cash flows from operating activities will increase as payments are reclassified to cash flows from investing activities.